The OGLE Collection of Variable Stars. Over 15 000 Delta Scuti Stars in the Large Magellanic Cloud

 In our collection, we provide up to three pulsation periods per star.
 However, for the majority of variables, only a dominant period could be reliably measured.
 Secondary or tertiary periods were identified only when their amplitudes exceeded the detection thresholds of the OGLE photometry.
 As a result, the final version of our catalog includes 621 double-mode and only 18 triple-mode $\delta$~Sct variables.

-Fig.~6 shows the Petersen diagram (a plot of the ratio between two periods against the logarithm of the longer one) for multimode $\delta$~Sct stars, classical Ce\-pheids (Soszy{\'n}ski \etal 2015b), and RR~Lyr variables (Soszy{\'n}ski \etal 2016) in the LMC.
+Fig.~6 shows the Petersen diagram (a plot of the ratio between two periods against the logarithm of the longer one) for multimode $\delta$~Sct stars, classical Cephe\-ids (Soszy{\'n}ski \etal 2015b), and RR~Lyr variables (Soszy{\'n}ski \etal 2016) in the LMC.
 As expected, we predominantly detected stars oscillating in two or three low-order radial modes, particularly in the fundamental and first-overtone modes (F/1O).
 Roughly two-thirds of all multimode $\delta$~Sct pulsators in our sample have these two modes excited.
 Additionally, our dataset includes about 50 double- and triple-mode $\delta$~Sct stars simultaneously pulsating in the first, second, or third overtones (in various configurations), and about 80 variables exhibiting secondary periods very close to the primary ones.
 The latter phenomenon may indicate the presence of the non-radial modes.

-Fig.~6 vividly illustrates the continuity between $\delta$~Sct stars and classical Ce\-pheids in the Petersen diagram.
+Fig.~6 vividly illustrates the continuity between $\delta$~Sct stars and classical Cephe\-ids in the Petersen diagram.
 The choice of pulsation periods that distinguishes both classes of variable stars is a matter of convention.
-In the OCVS, we adopted $P_\mathrm{F}=0.3$~d for the fundamental mode, $P_\mathrm{1O}=0.23$~d for the first-overtone, and $P_\mathrm{2O}=0.185$~d for the second overtone.
+In the OCVS, we adopted $P_{\rm F}=0.3$~d for the fundamental mode, $P_{\rm 1O}=0.23$~d for the first-overtone, and $P_{\rm 2O}=0.185$~d for the second overtone.

 The Petersen diagram is a powerful tool to constrain stellar parameters such as masses or metallicities of multimode pulsators (\eg Petersen and Christensen-Dalsgaard 1996, Poretti \etal 2005, Netzel \etal 2022).
 Fig.~7 shows a zoom-in of the Petersen diagram focusing on the region occupied by F/1O $\delta$~Sct stars in the Milky Way (Soszy{\'n}ski \etal 2021), SMC (Soszy{\'n}ski \etal 2022), and LMC (this work).